Meditation and Healing in Arizona

 Gratitude

-Many individuals struggling with addiction often lose sight of all the positive things in their life.
-In fact, their focus on the negative or what they don’t have often fuels their addictive behavior.
-One way to reshape this perspective is by practicing a gratitude daily.
+Many individuals dealing with substance use or mental health conditions often lose sight of all the positive things in their life.
+One way to reshape this perspective is by practicing gratitude daily.

 Walking